DavideNardone/DeepCatnDogRecognition/README.md

 # Introduction

 This project proposes three differents Deep Neural Network (DNN) to face the well known *Kaggle Dog and Cat Classification* challenge.
-You can get more detail about at https://www.kaggle.com/c/dogs-vs-cats.
+You can get more details about it at https://www.kaggle.com/c/dogs-vs-cats.

-The DNN here used for the purpose of beating the challenge are the followings:
+The DNN here used for the purpose of beating the challenge are the following:

 - `LeNet`
 - `DeepConvNet`
 - `AlexNet` (pre-trained model)

-You can find more information abou these DNN here: https://medium.com/@sidereal/cnns-architectures-lenet-alexnet-vgg-googlenet-resnet-and-more-666091488df5
+You can find more information about these DNN here: https://medium.com/@sidereal/cnns-architectures-lenet-alexnet-vgg-googlenet-resnet-and-more-666091488df5

-Each of these DNN is really sensible to several hyperparameters, which in turn provide a better or a worse finetuning.
+Each of these DNN is really sensible to several hyperparameters, which in turn provide a better or worse fine tuning.

 # Requirements